zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

 Listening on http://0.0.0.0:8000/
 ```

 The web server works!
-Try it out by going to http://localhost:8000
+Try it out by going to [localhost:8000](http://localhost:8000)
 in your browser.
 The web page will say:

 ```
 No handler accepted "/"
 ```

 We haven't configured any routes.
 Let's fix that!
-Open ```Lib.hs```
-and add:
+Open *Lib.hs* and add:

 ```
 routes :: [(B.ByteString, S.Handler a b ())]